The Canal, legendary hats, and the San Blas are a few things we instantly associate with Panama, but what is Panama famous for besides these?

-This unique flavor contributed to its reputation and consequently to the huge price tag and prestige.
+This unique flavor contributed to its reputation and consequently to the considerable price tag and prestige.
 Geisha coffee from Boquete is considered both the most expensive coffee and the best coffee in the world.

 With a metropolitan area of 1.5M people, Panama City is the biggest and the capital city of Panama.
 It’s also the most important and developed city in Central America.
 Due to its skyscrapers, frenzy, and overall functional and fast-paced city, it has been called the Miami of Central America.

-Initially founded in 1519, the original city was sacked and destroyed by pirates lead by the infamous Henry Morgan.
+Initially founded in 1519, the original city was sacked and destroyed by pirates led by the infamous Henry Morgan.
 It was later reestablished a few km away two years later.
 The old city is called Panama Viejo, and its ruins can easily be visited from Panama city.
 Panama Viejo is a UNESCO World Heritage site.

 Panama Canal Railroad

 This interoceanic railway is also one of the oldest railways still functioning.
-Since its construction, it has been rebuilt, reconstructed, changed name and ownership, but it’s essentially the same railway.
+Since its construction, it has been rebuilt, reconstructed, and changed name and ownership, but it’s essentially the same railway.

 San Blas islands

 The San Blas islands are some of the most beautiful small islands in the world.
 The archipelago is located in the Guna Yala comarca, only a few km from the Caribbean coast of Panama.
 The Guna are the original tribes of the region, and they have extended autonomy within Panama – there’s even a passport check to enter the Guna Yala territory.